marcoantonioni/daffy/daffydoc/docs/Tips-and-Tricks/Common-Commands.md

       --vsphere                        This will cleanup vsphere information
-      --pullSecret                     This will cleanup your RedHat Pull Secret --ssh                            This will cleanup your local ssh key --turbo                          This will cleanup your local ssh key --help|--?|?|-?|help|-help       This help menu
+      --pullSecret                     This will cleanup your RedHat Pull Secret --ssh                            This will cleanup your local ssh key --ibm-ipi                        This will cleanup IBM API Key for use with IBM-ipi --roks                           This will cleanup IBM ROKS keys and login information --turbo                          This will cleanup your local ssh key --help|--?|?|-?|help|-help       This help menu
       ```